Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 Completing The Fence

-Next, take your 1″ width spacer slat (approx. four ft. long), place it against the first picket, and install the next picket flush against the spacer.
+Next, place your 1″ width spacer slat (approximately four ft. long) against the first picket and install the next picket flush against the spacer.

 There you have it; now you know how to build a cheap privacy fence in your backyard.
-Now let’s build a new cornhole board set for that private yard!
+Now let’s make a new cornhole board set for that private yard!

 To see the Top 5 – Best Battery-Powered Lawn Equipment on the Planet – Go to our Battery Powered Lawn Tools – Review, Including EGO, Greenworks, DeWalt, Makita Battery, WORX, and Black + Decker Powered Tools.

-A: There are many options when it comes to building the cheapest privacy fence, including height, design, type of privacy fence – panels or pickets, as well as the type of wood to use: Pine, Cedar, Redwood, etc.
+There are many options for building the cheapest privacy fence, including height, design, type of fence (panels or pickets), and the kind of wood to use: Pine, Cedar, Redwood, etc.

-2. Bring your total length (linear feet) of fence required to a local Home Improvement store/lumber yard.
-Have them estimate the full list of materials and fence costs with two options:
+- Bring your total length (linear feet) of fence required to a local Home Improvement store/lumber yard.
+Have them estimate the complete list of materials and fence costs with two options:

 A) Using pre-manufactured Fence panels (or)

-B) Using Fence Pickets that you install one by one.
+B) Use fence Pickets that you install one by one.
 This way, you can choose the best option to match your budget.

-A: Read this “How to Build a Wood Privacy Fence” article – And use the Step-by-step instructions.
-You will quickly learn how to build a cheap privacy fence.
+A: Read this article on how to build a cheap wood privacy fence and use the step-by-step instructions.
+You will quickly learn how to make an inexpensive privacy fence.

 If you’re still unsure after reviewing this post, check your local area for fence builders or a handyman who builds fences – that you could work alongside to make your privacy fence!